wagtail/wagtail/docs/reference/pages/model_recipes.rst

 Tagging
 -------

-Wagtail provides tagging capability through the combination of two django modules, ``taggit`` and ``modelcluster``. ``taggit`` provides a model for tags which is extended by ``modelcluster``, which in turn provides some magical database abstraction which makes drafts and revisions possible in Wagtail.
-It's a tricky recipe, but the net effect is a many-to-many relationship between your model and a tag class reserved for your model.

-Using an example from the Wagtail demo site, here's what the tag model and the relationship field looks like in ``models.py``:
+Wagtail provides tagging capabilities through the combination of two Django modules, `django-taggit <https://django-taggit.readthedocs.io/>`_ (which provides a general-purpose tagging implementation) and `django-modelcluster <https://github.com/wagtail/django-modelcluster>`_ (which extends django-taggit's ``TaggableManager`` to allow tag relations to be managed in memory without writing to the database - necessary for handling previews and revisions).
+To add tagging to a page model, you'll need to define a 'through' model inheriting from ``TaggedItemBase`` to set up the many-to-many relationship between django-taggit's ``Tag`` model and your page model, and add a ``ClusterTaggableManager`` accessor to your page model to present this relation as a single tag field.

+In this example, we set up tagging on ``BlogPage`` through a ``BlogPageTag`` model:

 .. code-block:: python

+    # models.py

     from modelcluster.fields import ParentalKey
     from modelcluster.contrib.taggit import ClusterTaggableManager